dragon-lang/rund/README.md

 A compiler-wrapper that runs and caches D programs.

-This is a rewrite of `rdmd` that depends on the "include imports" feature introduced in dmd version `2.079` (enabled via `-i`).
-This feature allows `rund` to do everything `rdmd` was able to do in one invocation of the compiler instead of two.
+This is a rewrite of `rdmd` that runs about twice as fast.
+It does so by utilizing the new "include imports" feature (the `-i` command line option) to compile D programs and their dependencies with only one invocation of the compiler.
+Since `rdmd` does not use this feature, it must invoke the compiler twice which causes it to take about twice as long.

+`rund` also introduces the concept of "Source Compiler Directives" (see below) that allow D source files to contain compiler configuration such as import paths, versions, environment variables, etc.

+> Note that the "include imports" feature was introduced in dmd version 2.079 (March 2018).  `rund` will not work with older compilers that do not support this feature.

 # Build/Test/Install